Open-EO/openeo.org/documentation/1.0/python/index.md

 Calling this method opens your system web browser, with which you can authenticate yourself on the back-end authentication system.
 After that the website will give you the instructions to go back to the python client, where your connection has logged your account in.
-This means, that every call that comes after that via the connection variable is executed by your user account.
+This means that every call that comes after that via the connection variable is executed by your user account.

 ### Basic Authentication